boringops-hq/boringops-articles/articles/2025-11-30-the_shower_that_ate_your_engineering_budget.md

 1. **No budget for "moving backward"** - Innovation budget only flows one direction
 2. **The old bathtub expertise is gone** - The plumber was managed out years ago
 3. **New hires expect showers** - "You use a bathtub?
 How quaint"
-4. **Vendor has leverage** - "Migration off our Communal Facility?
+4. **Vendor has leverage** - "Migration off our Communal Facility™?
 Good luck"
 5. **The bathroom is gone** - It’s now a meeting room booked solid for the next decade

 You're stuck taking expensive showers.